I recently traveled from your airport and my laptop s [more]Steven Putman 10/31/2017

 I am arriving in the morning from Guyana but will nee [more]Lon Solomon 06/27/2017

 Flying United from Port of Spain to Newark,with 2 hr [more]Ann 05/19/2016

 On Wednesday March 3rd, 2016, I was traveling on the [more]PPMT 03/04/2016

 While the island of Trinidad is more business-oriented and its culture tends to be more South American, the island of Tobago is more laid back.
 Both Islands abound with culinary delights; be sure to try their favorites, which are roti, doubles, shark and bake, and pelau, among others.

 Piarco Airport received in March 2017 'second plase for Best Airpor Staff in Central America and the Caribbean.

 Piarco Airport is located in the town of Piarco, 25 miles east of Port of Spain, the capital city of Trinidad, belonging to the Republic of Trinidad and Tobago, and situated off the coast of Venezuela, S.A.
 The Airport is in close proximity to Caroni, Centento, St. Kelene, Kelly Village and Chin Chin Savanna Village.

 With one long runway and an estimated 2.5 million passengers a year (about half of which are international passengers), Piarco International Airport is hub to Caribbean Airlines and is served by by a number of regular & charter airlines, as well as by commuter planes to other Caribbean Islands.

-You pay the required departure tax in either cash (US dollars accepted) or by credit card (Visa & American Express);
+The required departure tax may be paid in either cash (US dollars accepted) or by credit card (Visa & American Express);

 The on-Airport hotel - the Bel Air International Hotel, located across from the runway, offers business & conference facilities.